Simplifying Benefits

 Increase in digital resolution

-More members found the answers they needed without calling support, leading to a meaningful drop in deductible- and coverage-related inquiries.
-The new structure and clarity directly reduced friction and increased self-service.
+More members found the answers they needed without calling support, leading to a meaningful drop in inquiries about deductible and coverage.

 29.8%